A DICOM Framework for Machine Learning Pipelines against Real-Time Radiology Images: Background and Motivation

 There is a gap between engineering metrics to evaluate algorithms, and what is clinically useful.
 Model results are typically presented as confusion matrices or ROC (Receiver Operating Characteristic) curves, but they do not translate to clinical use.
-Tools to investigate what features drive predictions remain rudimentary (e.g., heat maps) and are not clinically useful as they indicate where models derive the highest probability, but not why.
 Identifying sampling biases usually requires manual review and domain expertise and may not be apparent during model testing before actual images are reviewed.
-Most significantly, radiologists must participate in AI development, collecting test cases, establishing ground truth, choosing appropriate metrics and performance thresholds, and evaluating test cases with continuously monitoring outputs.
-Our vision for \projectname is to develop and test an AI inference pipeline that combines both clinical and imaging data with novel visual analytic (VA) tools that do not require a high level of engineering expertise and mirror the clinical workflow of radiologists.
+Most significantly, radiologists must participate in AI development, collect test cases, establish ground truth, choose appropriate metrics and performance thresholds, and evaluate test cases with continuously monitoring outputs.
+Our vision for \projectname is to develop and test an AI inference pipeline that combines clinical and imaging data.
 Thus, we aim to facilitate radiologists' participation in AI clinical validation.